lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 Customizing
 -----------

 To change your preferences go to :menuselection:`file --> preferences`.
 To change your font press the font change the font and size press the change button in the preferences dialog.
 The color scheme field lets you say change how different colored things in the terminal colors appear.
 The widget style lets you overwrite the system widget style with something other than system default.
 The scrollbar position lets you move the scrollbar to the left or right or remove it entirely.
 The tabs position moves the bar to that part of the window of qterminal.
+The cursor shape changes the shape of the cursor between block cursor a large block, underline cursor a small underline, or i beam which is quite small like a | character.

 The box for showing close button on each tab if unchecked will not have a button to close each tab will not have the red x button  on each tab.

 To apply these changes to see how they appear on qterminal press the :guilabel:`apply` button.
 If you like your new customized terminal layout press the OK button or if you wish to cancel your changes press the :guilabel:`cancel` button.